 The Connecting Housing to Infrastructure Program (CHIP) was created in 2021 to fund utility connections to affordable housing.
-This program was funded again in the 2023 legislative session with $55.5 million budgeted for grants and deferred loans for the 2023-2025 biennium.

 Current funding